 Our Analysis and Test Results

 This handheld vac finished a ways behind our top pick overall, the Dyson V7 Car+Boat and just barely ahead of the BISSELL Pet Hair Eraser.
 The Dyson does have the edge when it comes to cleaning and convenience, but both the Flex Vac and the V7 are equally good at getting in the hardest to clean areas.
-Additionally, the Flex Vac is a much better value, retailing for about $130 less than the Dyson.
+Additionally, the Flex Vac is a much better value, priced much less than the Dyson.
 The BISSELL isn't as good as the Flex Vac at typical dusting and light messes, but it is much better with tougher messes and picking up pet hair.
 The BISSELL also has a much battery life, but it a bit of a pain to use to clean in the tightest of places.
-It also costs almost half as much as the Flex Vac, retailing for about $60, making it a better option if you are on the tightest of budgets.
+It also costs almost half as much as the Flex Vac, making it a better option if you are on the tightest of budgets.

 In our quest to find the best handheld vacuum of them all, we compared the specs of tons of different products, then bought the best ones to test head-to-head and see which vacuum really came out on top.
 We grouped our tests into six different weighting metrics, with the Flex Vac's results outlined below.